 This invention was made with government support under grant #DE-FE0004000 awarded by the Department of Energy-NETL.
-The government has certain rights in the invention.
+The government has certain rights in the 20 CPs and as the intercalation process is partially or wholly invention.

 1. FIELD OF THE INVENTION